 When the IT department was challenged with meeting a major cost reduction goal, they decided to eliminate staffing during nights and weekends by automating IBM i operations.
 To meet their deadline, the project had to be completed in slightly over four weeks.

-Bob Burnham, Director of Applications Development, and Brian Hoefener, Supervisor of Applications Development, became a two-person implementation team.
+Bob Burnham, then Director of Applications Development, and Brian Hoefener, then Supervisor of Applications Development, became a two-person implementation team.
 They determined they needed three automation components:

 - A job scheduler that could start jobs based on the completion of other jobs, either on the same system or the remote system, and support other complex schedules